alexk99/the_router/conf_options.md

 An ACL, in turn, consists of rules.
 The position of a rule in an ACL is also defined by priority.

-When a packet comes into an interface it is compared to the ingress ACL rules.
+When a packet comes into an interface it is compared to the rules of ACLs from the ingress list, when a packet is transmitted from an interface it is compared to the rules of ACLs from the egress list.
 First, a packet is compared to the rules of the ACL with the minimum priority.
 Then the process goes to the next ACL with greater priority.

 Rules of ACL are also traversed by a priority order, first comes a rule with the minimum priority.